Sixzero/monaco-meld/README.md

-# monaco-meld a tool for fast merging
+# monaco-meld

+A drop in replacement for meld with monaco diff.
 A lightweight Electron based app for fast diffing 2 files.

-# Features
+## Features

-- fast start.
+- Hopefully lightweight, so fast start
+- Arrow based navigation
+- Syntax highlighting with Monaco

-# Requirements
+## Requirements

 Some might need to run .appImages on Ubuntu 24.04.